Abscissa – the horizontal baseline of a chart, x-axis.

 GNP (Seasonally Adjusted) – The value at current market prices of all final goods and services produced within a nation for a given period adjusted on a year over year basis to smooth out sharp fluctuations due to summer vacations or the Christmas holiday season.

 Gross National Product (GNP) – When normally used, GNP by itself refers to the value at current market prices of all final goods and services produced within a nation for a given period adjusted both for seasonality and inflation.

 Harmonic Analysis – a method of describing a time series by fitting sine-cosine curves of harmonic (unit fraction) lengths to the given time series.

 Hedging – An action taken by an individual, company, or institution to seek protection against possible adverse effects due to price changes in the future.

-Hot Money - Financial funds which are moved from one country to another to take advantage of more favorably interest rates, exchanges rates, inflation rates, taxation rates, labour rates, or security consideration (see International Value Theory).
+Hot Money – Financial funds that are moved from one country to another to take advantage of more favorable interest rates, exchange rates, inflation rates, taxation rates, labor rates, or security considerations (see International Value Theory).

 Hyperinflation – Normally defined as a rate of inflation exceeding 1000 percent annually.

 IMF (International Monetary Funds) – Organized in 1945 to provide loans for postwar reconstruction and to promote the development of less developed countries.

 Implicit Price Index (IPI) – Also known as the GNP Deflator.
 A weighted average of the price indexes used to deflate the components of GNP.
 Real GNP = (Nominal GNP / IPI) therefore IPI = (Nominal GNP / Real GNP).